-- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season this summer.
-Take your pick from a programme of exciting shows, which includes Romeo and Juliet, Carousel, Dragons and Mythical Beasts and Anansi the Spider.
-17 Jun-25 Sep
+- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre season each summer.
+Take your pick from a programme of exciting shows, which included Romeo and Juliet, Carousel, Dragons and Mythical Beasts, and Anansi the Spider in 2021.
+May to September

 Outdoor entertainment in London

 - Go on a self-guided Theatreland tour, narrated by the legendary Sir Ian McKellan, to learn the secrets of the stage and the history of the West End.

 - Movie buffs alert: rediscover icons from a century of cinema and iconic film scenes with Scenes in the Square, an interactive trail of statues in Leicester Square.
 Snap a selfie with Paddington Bear, say hello to Harry Potter or sing the famous chorus of Singing in the Rain with Gene Kelly!